 The Magenta House Accelerator is a full-service project development environment for Middle and High School students who want to create competitive water-wise and power-conscious projects for the Expo and maximize their chance for a share in $5,000 prize money for their schools or organizations.
 Learn more at MagentaHouse.org.

-The Magenta House Accelerator is designed to help students showcase their best and most competitive innovations for water conservation and power efficiency at the Magenta House Expo in the spring of 2022.
+The Magenta House Accelerator is designed to help students showcase their best and most competitive innovations for water conservation and power efficiency at the Magenta House Expo.
 It is the first time that a full-range project accelerator has been coupled with a science fair-like opportunity.

 How might we create a critical mass of water-wise and power-conscious homes and buildings that serve as a stand-out example for the City?

 Innovations are accepted in any of three areas related to water and power conservation and efficiency: 1) new tools or technology; 2) new programs or systems; or 3) new approaches to communications.

 GO HERE to see student work from the 2022 Accelerator for the 2022 Expo and find out who won!

 –a specially-created project management system to help students track progress with their projects from beginning to end;

 –education modules in project development and implementation;

 –mentors and specialist advisors to inform student work, and

 –student project funding to underwrite costs up to a cap.